 De Villiers blossomed with the additional responsibility, even as concerns over a chronic back injury grew.
 He was relieved from keeping in shorter formats to concentrate on captaincy when Quinton de Kock was included in the South African squad.
 By 2014, he had also handed the Test keeper’s gloves to de Kock.
 That seemed a sensible decision because Smith retired in March that year and de Villiers was believed to be the natural successor.
 However, he was overlooked in favor of Amla.

+Thanks for visiting article above all for de Villiers Did Feasted on The Beleaguered record.
 That did nothing to dim de Villiers’ resolve.
 He came back with even more striking power than before and in January 2015 broke the record for the fastest ODI century, reaching it in just 31 balls against West Indies at the Wanderers.
 That was the loudest warning cry he could have made for South Africa’s chances at the 2015 World Cup, but it proved a false one.
 Despite inspirational leadership from de Villiers, who routinely called his team “the best” at the tournament, South Africa bowed out at the semi-final stage.

 The one-stage de Villiers did not set alight was international T20 cricket, where he often found himself batting too low in the line-up and with not enough time to make an impact.
 He rectified that through the IPL, where he was one of the Royal Challengers Bangalore’s most successful players.
 In a memorable match in the 2014 edition of the competition, de Villiers smacked his countryman Steyn for 23 runs in one over.